 Deep Brain Stimulation – Deep Brain Stimulation (DBS) involves surgically implanting a neurotransmitter that sends electrical impulses to specific areas of your brain.
 This procedure has helped many people with Parkinson’s reduce symptoms such as tremor, rigidity, and bradykinesia.
 And it may also reduce the number and amount of medications that are needed.
 Learn more about it here.

 Marijuana – Many people with Parkinson’s have experimented with using marijuana to ease symptoms.
 A panel from our Victory Summit and Dr. Benzi Kluger talk about the risks and potential benefits of its use.

-Vocal Fold Medialization – This treatment is for people who have difficulty speaking due to physical limitations in the mouth, throat, tongue or vocal cords.
-Some have found vocal fold medialization to be helpful when speech and voice therapy have failed to show improvements.
+Vocal Fold Medialization – This treatment is for people who have difficulty speaking due to physical limitations in the mouth, throat, tongue, or vocal cords.
+Some have found vocal fold medialization to be helpful when speech and voice therapy has failed to show improvements.

 Clock Yourself – A series of brain games that can help you improve your physical and cognitive ability.
 Use the visual of a clock to execute various movements.
 Just a few minutes a day can go a long way to helping you improve your reaction times in a safe manner.

 EMST150™ – Recommended by one of our Ambassadors Amy Carlson, this tool will improve breathing force and increase the strength of your cough, swallow, and voice.

 EZ Reacher and Grabber – This is a great tool if it’s painful to bend over or it’s difficult to grasp small items due to tremor.